 Here is a great idea for you: Watch an episode of Pressure Cooker while eating my chili!
 That could be another pinky promise.
 Lots of it lately.
 You know I am a Mom and all, I need to negotiate and make some promises.
 Part of the deal of parenthood.
 Worth it though.

-- - In a pan, heat the olive oil and sauté the onion and garlic.
+- In a hot pan, pour the olive oil and sauté the onion and garlic for 2-3 minutes.